Conversion drives your sales process

 Learn more about designing and testing your landing pages.

 Once someone takes the time to comment or download a form, be sure you have a way to keep the conversation going.
-Monitor your blog for new comments, set up auto responders to acknowledge questions and comments.
+Monitor your blog for new comments, set up an auto response to acknowledge questions and comments.
 Consider developing a standard email campaign to send to prospects after they have demonstrated an interest in a particular topic.

 This is all good in theory, but how do you build landing pages, conversion forms and follow up campaigns?
 There are lots of good tools but these are the ones we use: